polkadot-developers/polkadot-docs/infrastructure/validators/build-a-community.md

 Whether by voting on-chain, or by discussing off-chain, or proposing new things, active participation in the direction of the chain is an excellent signal that a validator is there for the network’s good.
 There are many ways to participate in different governance aspects, such as weighing in on treasury proposals, voting on public referenda, delegating voting power, and more.
-See the section on [Polkadot OpenGov](../learn/learn-polkadot-opengov.md) for additional details.
+See [Polkadot OpenGov](https://polkadot.com/opengov) for additional details.

 #### Producing Educational Content